mrdrxict/dex/README.md

    - Use the chain selector to switch between networks
    - Ensure contracts are deployed on selected network

+3. **Prepare USDT for Fees**
+   - Ensure you have at least $3 USDT for transaction fees
+   - Approve USDT spending for the router/bridge contracts

 ### Token Swapping

 1. **Navigate to Swap** (default page)